-To encourage response, a \$50 cash incentive was offered to households where all eligible household members completed the Person Questionnaire.
+Previously, in waves 1 to 4, a \$50 cash incentive was offered to households where all eligible household members completed the Person Questionnaire.
 If this did not occur, a \$20 payment was offered to households if at least one interview was obtained.
-The availability of this incentive was made clear in both primary approach letter and the brochure/newsletter.
+The availability of this new incentive was made clear in both primary approach letter and the brochure/newsletter.